HishamAlkahtani/BullyTrackerWebApp/README.md

 ## Build Intsructions

 To run the app on your machine, you must have python, pip, and git installed.
-You must also have the cred.json file.
+You must also have the credential files.
 Run the following in the terminal:

 ```shell
 git clone "https://github.com/HishamAlkahtani/BullyTrackerWebApp"